patrickvlt/dcms/README.md

 You can also specify a type.
 These are predefined templates in DCMS.
 Choose one with the data-kt-type="" attribute.

-The following types are available:
+### The following types (data-kt-type) are available:

+<h4>card</h4>

-card: Generate a small card with a title and/or image with text in the column.
+Generate a small card with a title and/or image with text in the column.
 (Note: data-kt-card-image should point to a column in your database)
 ```
 data-kt-card-title=""
 data-kt-card-info=""